Skip to content

 Description

 Photograph in sepia showing a mixed group of 30 girls and boys and two babies, probably a street photograph.
 Probably Newhaven.
 Various children are holding a football, a cricket ball, a skipping rope and a bicycle wheel.
-Girl in centre of back row probably Jean Crawford, Girl with arms folder may be a younger Crawford sister.
-Boy on right possibly Walter Liston.
+Girl in centre of back row is probably Jean Crawford.
+Girl with arms folded may be a younger Crawford sister.
+Boy on right is possibly Walter Liston.
 May be children from North Forth Street School.
-This photograph is part of a collection of nimages found in a house in Newhaven shortly before its demolition. all are beleived to relate to the Crawford family.
+This photograph is part of a collection of images found in a house in Newhaven shortly before its demolition.
+All are believed to relate to the Crawford family.

 Accession number